ttlg/riverpod_todo/README.md

 # Pragmatic Architecture using Riverpod

-This repository is created to explain the pragmratic architecture using Riverpod.
+This repository has been created to illustrate a pragmatic architecture using Riverpod.

 ## Articles
 - [English Version](https://medium.com/@mxiskw/flutter-pragmatic-architecture-using-riverpod-123ae11a8267)